gwangjinkim/php-multidispatch/README.md

 ## Call to Action

-**Ready to transform your PHP codebase?**
+**Ready to write cleaner, more extensible PHP—no more “if-else soup”?
+Try it out!**

 - ⭐ Star the [GitHub project](https://github.com/gwangjinkim/php-multidispatch)
 - 🚀 Try it out in your next side project
-- 🐞 File issues or share feedback for improvements
+- 🐞 File issues or request features or share feedback for improvements or contribute extensions

-Welcome to a more elegant, powerful PHP.
+Whether you want classic dispatch, CLOS power features, or both, you’re covered.
 Enjoy dispatching!